Last updated: 10 July 2016

 One way is to Disable images, style sheets (CSS) and, if necessary, page colors.
 The resultant display emulates how the page renders in Screen Readers and text-only Browsers.
 It also depicts the structure, including use of headers, of the page.

 Web Content Accessibility conformance is hard to measure using automatic checkers, which should be considered as just helpful tools.

 In my opinion this is an outstanding extension.
 It is an excellent facility, reminiscent of Chris Pederick's Web Developer Extension for the Firefox Browser.

-In my opinion the Firefox Browser, augmented with the add-ons outlined below, is an excellent development tool for Web authors committed to optimum Accessibility.
-There is a good selection of WCA oriented add-ons available at:
+In my opinion the Firefox Browser, augmented with selected add-ons and extensions is an excellent development tool for Web authors committed to optimum Accessibility.

 There are several online references, tools, and resources available to serve committed Web page Authors.

-James Gallagher, a friend of mine, is deafblind from birth and lives in Scotland.
-He is a remarkable individual in that he composes and publishes his own Web pages!
+James Gallagher, who is a friend of mine, has been deafblind from birth and lives in Scotland.
+He is an especially remarkable individual in my eyes because he composes and publishes his own (naturally fully accessible) Web pages!

 Please check out his page: A-Z Deafblindness -- http://www.deafblind.com/